 - Use the online Visa supplier locator tool.
 Visa is the only one of the major card networks that provides a searchable public directory of merchants and their MCCs.
 You can use it to look up your most-visited merchants.

 - Review past credit card purchases.
-Through online banking or a monthly statement, you can look at a purchase category for any given credit card transaction.
+If you go to your credit card statement, you can look at a purchase category for any credit card transaction.
 You may consider making a small purchase at a retailer as a test to find the MCC of that particular location.

 - Ask an associate at the merchant location.
 A sales clerk or store manager can often provide the store’s MCC.

 Introductory bonus cash back offers are commonly used to attract new credit card customers.
 To earn the bonus, new customers have to spend a specified amount on new purchases during a certain period of time.
 It's another way to earn bonus.